k5md/Templated-Generator/README.md

 | autocomplete | object | no | specifies which suggestions should be displayed on user input in entry representation in tempgen_gui

 ### Transform object properties
+Transforms available by default are listed [here](https://github.com/k5md/Templated-Generator/blob/master/src/tempgen/transforms.py) .
+These are functions, that are applied on "value" property sequentially either
+* when template is loaded, if transform is in "pre" list
+* when generated document is being saved, if transform is in "post" list

+Transforms are provided with value (from entry) automatically, additional arguments could be provided via "args" array.
+**Note**: When using as a module, one can easily modify the dictionary by changing tempgen instance 'transforms' attribute
 | property name  | type   | required | description |
 | :--------  | :----  | :------- | :---------- |
 | fn | string | yes | name of transform function|